 Healing the chronic degenerative condition of migraine involves a holistic approach.
 Simply put, this means that migraine is a symptom of an imbalanced body – and the solution to healing is to address the body as a whole.

 The Herdell Migraine Institute has discovered two holistic approaches to heal migraine that are complementary to one another – The Gerson Therapy & Functional Medicine.
-The Gerson Therapy (GT) was originally developed by Dr. Max Gerson in the 1930s to heal his own debilitating migraines and is now being used to heal many degenerative diseases.
-A functional medicine (FM) approach is “the opposite of dysfunctional medicine”, as explained by Dr. Mark Hyman, Chairman of the Institute of Functional Medicine.
+The Gerson Therapy (GT) was originally developed by Dr. Max Gerson in the 1930s to heal his own debilitating migraines and is now being used to heal many degenerative diseases, such as cancer.
+A Functional Medicine (FM) approach is “the opposite of dysfunctional medicine”, as explained by Dr. Mark Hyman, Chairman of the Institute of Functional Medicine.
 GT& FM address underlying imbalances causing dis-ease, including nutrition, genetics, toxicity, hormonal imbalances, exercise and movement, stress, relationships, sleep and relaxation, spiritual, mental, and emotional factors contributing to a state of degenerative health.

 Healing is unique to each person, therefore your biochemistry, genetics, medical history, lifestyle, diet, emotional and spiritual well-being, and much more must be taken into consideration when developing a healing therapy.
-The complex symptoms of migraine can be triggered from a variety of primary conditions such as Lymes, autoimmune diseases, hormonal imbalances, food allergies, or a sympathetic dominant nervous system, for example.
+The complex symptoms of migraine can be triggered from a variety of primary conditions or systemic imbalances such as Lyme disease, mold exposure, autoimmune diseases, hormonal imbalances, food allergies, or a stressful event, for example.
 Functional medicine seeks to explore the root causes contributing to a condition such as migraine and in turn effectively reverse and prevent chronic illness.
-In general, healing migraines may involve the following, with specific modifications made on an individual basis.
+In general, healing migraines may involve the following with specific modifications made on an individual basis.

 - Addressing dietary food triggers causing inflammation and other imbalances is of utmost importance for migraine prevention and management.
 This may involve the removal of gluten, processed sugar, dairy, preservatives such as histamines, sulfites, MSG, and other foods identified via allergy testing or the elimination diet.